townivan/townivan.github.io/_posts/2023-08-10-javascript-event-listeners.md

 function myFunction1(e){
     console.log('welcome to myFunction1()...')
     console.log(e)
-    e.preventDefault(); // optional to stop the event from bubbling (doesn't work if passive mode is activated... see below) }
+    e.preventDefault(); // optional to stop the event from bubbling }
 ```